 Main Categories of Mitigating Factors

-In order to determine if the prospect of deportation should mitigate penalty, a logical starting point is to assess the coherency of this with the existence of and approach to other mitigating considerations.
-There is no overarching theory which explains, unifies and justifies sentencing mitigating (or aggravating) factors.
+In order to determine if the prospect of deportation should mitigate penalty, a logical starting point is to assess its coherency with the existence of, and approach to, other mitigating considerations.
+There is no overarching theory which explains, unifies and justifies mitigating (or aggravating) factors.
 However, it has been noted that mitigating factors can be divided into four categories.
 To this end, it has been observed that the

-… first are those relating to the offender’s response to a charge and include pleading guilty, co-operating with law enforcement authorities and remorse.
+first [category] are those relating to the offender’s response to a charge and include pleading guilty, cooperating with law enforcement authorities, and remorse.
 The second are factors that relate to the circumstances of the offence and which contribute to, and to some extent explain, the offending.
-These include mental impairment, duress and provocation.
-The third category includes matters personal to the offender, such as youth, previous good character, old age and good prospects of rehabilitation.
-The impact of the sanction is the fourth broad type of mitigating factor and includes considerations such as onerous prison conditions, poor health and public opprobrium.
+These include mental impairment, duress, and provocation.
+The third category includes matters personal to the offender, such as youth, previous good character, old age, and good prospects of rehabilitation.
+The impact of the sanction is the fourth broad type of mitigating factor and includes considerations such as onerous prison conditions, poor health, and public opprobrium.

 Deportation and Other Incidental Sanctions

 The only mitigating factor category which deportation potentially fits into is the fourth one: the impact that the sanction is likely to have on the offender.
 This consideration relates to incidental or (what is sometimes referred to as) extra-curial hardships that are experienced by offenders as a result of the offending.
-More fully, extra-curial punishment has been described as a ‘loss or detriment imposed on an offender by persons other than the sentencing court, for the purpose of punishing the offender for his [or her] offence or at least by reason of the offender having committed the offence’.
-In addition to the specific examples set out above, these considerations also include loss of employment, and injuries sustained during or around the time of the commission of the crime.
+More fully, extra-curial punishment has been described as a ‘loss or detriment imposed on an offender by persons other than the sentencing court, for the purpose of punishing the offender for [their] offence or at least by reason of the offender having committed the offence’.
+In addition to the specific examples set out above, these considerations also include loss of employment, and injuries sustained during — or around the time of — the commission of the crime.

 Thus, deportation at the expiration of the offender’s sentence fits within this definition, given that it stems from an order not made by the sentencing court and normally constitutes a hardship to the offender.
-While it is feasible to place deportation within an established mitigating factor, it is not clear that this provides a pathway for determining the manner in which it should be treated by sentencing courts.
-This is because it has been suggested that the law in relation to the impact that incidental forms of punishment should have to the sentencing of offenders is unsettled.
-The manner in which incidental hardship impacts on sentencing has been analysed by Chong, Fellows and Richards who note that there is no coherent principle which informs this area of law.
+While it is feasible to place deportation within an established mitigating factor category, it is not clear that this provides a pathway for determining the manner in which it should be treated by sentencing courts.
+It has been suggested that this is because the law in relation to the impact that incidental forms of punishment should have on the sentencing of offenders is unsettled.
+For example, the manner in which incidental hardship impacts on sentencing has been analysed by Chong, Fellows and Richards, who note that there is no coherent principle which informs this area of law.
 They observe that:

-[t]he rules regarding extra-curial punishment and the manner in which they are applied comprise an area that deserves greater study because of the continuing complexity and ambiguity surrounding both the definitional parameters of extra-judicial sanctions, and the way in which the courts have applied these rules in a flexible, and sometimes improvised, fashion.
+The rules regarding extra-curial punishment and the manner in which they are applied comprise an area that deserves greater study because of the continuing complexity and ambiguity surrounding both the definitional parameters of extra-judicial sanctions, and the way in which the courts have applied these rules in a flexible, and sometimes improvised, fashion.